 Because of its geographic location, a portion of the world where many of the unreached live is called the 10/40 window.
 We see 10:40 twice a day: 10:40 am and 10:40 pm.
 What if we used this as a reminder?
 Try setting phone notifications at either of these daily times.
 When you’re notified, pray for those in the 10/40 window.

 We might be unsure of specific ways to pray for the unreached, and this can hinder us from praying as often or as deeply as we could.

 Simple: we can equip ourselves with knowing how.
 Try exploring The Joshua Project to find information on how many unreached people groups exist and find details about the various groups.
 Use the 7-Day Prayer Guide for a simple plan to learn about specific groups in southeast Asia and find direct, specific ways to pray for each unique group.
 Talk to others who have worked with the unreached or learn from reading books about journeys to reach the unreached.
 Each piece you learn can help you understand the what of praying for the unreached.

-We don’t have to be daunted at this large task of praying for the unreached masses.
+We don’t need to be daunted at this large task of praying for the unreached masses.
 We can start simple (and start today!) as we are faithful to pray continually (1 Thessalonians 5:16–18).
-We must not cease to pray for the Lord to move so that we might see the unreached reached and the world impacted for Christ and His kingdom.
+And we must not cease to pray for the Lord to move so that we might see the unreached reached and the world impacted for Christ and His kingdom.

 To learn even more about the unreached, follow David Platt’s journey through the Himalayas as he wrestles with how to respond to urgent physical and spiritual need in the world.
 Find out more at somethingneedstochange.com.